 By Paola Pascual on Aug 16, 2021 12:45:00 PM

 Follow these tips and give the most memorable presentations.
 Find out how to prepare for your talk, what the message should (and should not) include, how to deal with your audience, how to design the best slides and, all in all, how to nail your next presentation.
 And don't forget to check out our podcast episode on delivering engaging presentations!

 1) Prepare and practice for a perfect presentation

 There’s no better recipe for a confidence boost than to be prepared.
 Practice your presentation until it becomes a part of you until you don’t even have to make a big effort to do it.
-This is called muscle memory, and it’s acquired as a result of frequent repetition.
+This is also known as muscle memory, and it’s acquired as a result of frequent repetition.
 During this phase, make sure you’re in control of the following aspects: you’re not speaking too fast (or too slow), you’re able to explain things clearly, there’s eye contact with your audience, and your message makes sense when you deliver it.

 2) Arrive early

 Get there a few minutes before your presentation starts and allow yourself to settle in before you start.
 Have a look at your notes one more time and make sure you have all the important information at your fingertips.
 If you are delivering a presentation online, log in a few minutes early to make sure it all works properly.